 Almost six years ago, the man with the short white hair in the portable folding chair in the foreground of this photograph—the one turning to his right perhaps to discuss with his friend some matter regarding the monster truck Nite Stalker—installed the security system in our house here in Front Royal.
 Three years before that, in 2004, he also installed the security system in our house in the Alexandria area of Fairfax County, Virginia, back when I thought we couldn’t move any farther from the city.
 Back when we still had to travel some distance to partake of the dust, roar, and fumes of a monster truck competition.

 I remember on that day in 2004 I was waiting at our new house for the technician from Brinks Security Systems to come, and I looked out the window.
 Already parked in our driveway, to my surprise, was a big pickup truck from Brinks, and inside was the guy in the photograph here, his mouth wide open and about to take a bite out of his sandwich.
 When he saw me he paused—he was startled and surprised to be caught mid-bite—then proceeded to finish chomping down on his sandwich.
 He looked like the sort of kid you’d see sitting in the back of the classroom back in when you were a freshman in high school—the skinny little kid who never talked but had just seen Clint Eastwood in something like Outlaw Josey Wales and now had a face to go along with his dreams of one day being some kind of badass.
 But instead of becoming a badass he grew up to be a technician installing security systems.
-It wasn’t bad, no, but it sure as hell wasn’t the same as being someone Clint Eastwood would play.
+It was all right as far as those things went, but it sure as hell wasn’t the same as being someone Clint Eastwood would play.

 It had turned out that Clint/Josey/The Brinks Guy had gotten to our house early, and so decided to have his lunch in our driveway.
 I watched a few moments more as he kept on eating, chewing down on his sandwich and looking at me and looking all around himself as if at any moment he might have to defend his possession of that sandwich.
 I couldn’t quite relate to that shit, and that he was looking at me like I was a sandwich thief, but I backed off anyway.